Samambaia - Indonesia LiveaboardInquiry

 Samambaia offers 7 tastefully decorated staterooms: 2 double cabins, 2 convertible cabins (double or twin) and 2 twin cabins on the lower deck, plus a beautiful 160 sq.ft.
 Master Cabin with stunning 180° sea views on the main deck.

-Each stateroom has a private en-suite bathroom, under bed storage, wardrobes and individually controlled AC.
+Each cabin has a private en-suite bathroom, under bed storage, wardrobes and individually controlled AC.

 Samambaia - itineraries